kirstvh/BioCCP.jl/README.md

 Function name    | Short description
 ---------------- | -----------------
-`expectation_minsamplesize`        | Calculated expectation of required number of designs to observe all modules at least *m* times
+`expectation_minsamplesize`        | Calculates expectation of required number of designs to observe all modules at least *m* times
-`std_minsamplesize`      | Calculated standard deviation on required number of designs to observe all modules at least *m* times
+`std_minsamplesize`      | Calculates standard deviation on required number of designs to observe all modules at least *m* times
 `success_probability`         | Calculates the probability that a given number of designs is less than or equal to the required number of designs to sea each module at least *m* times
 `expectation_fraction_collected` | Returns for a given sample size the expected fraction of modules in the design space observed
 `prob_occurence_module` | Calculates for a module with specified module probability *p*, the probability that the module has occured *j* times when a given number of designs has been collected